Fernando Carrera

-Ambassador Luis Fernando Carrera Castro (Guatemala City, Guatemala, April 19, 1966) is a Guatemalan economist, political analyst and diplomat.
+Ambassador Luis Fernando Carrera Castro (born April 19, 1966) is a Guatemalan economist, political analyst and diplomat.
 He served as Permanent Representative of Guatemala to the United Nations during the presidency of Otto Perez Molina.
-Before that, he was the Minister for Foreign Affairs, during the same administration.
+Before that, he served as the Minister for Foreign Affairs, during the same administration.
 He is a Guatemalan economist, specializing in fiscal policies, and also a political analyst.
-He obtained his bachelor's degree in economics from Universidad Nacional de Costa Rica in 1990.
-Then, he obtained an M. Phil. in Economics and Politics of Development, at Cambridge University in 1992.
+He obtained his bachelor's degree in economics from the National University of Costa Rica in 1990.
+Then, he obtained an M. Phil. in Economics and Politics of Development, at the University of Cambridge in 1992.